team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/scenario-issue.md

     - [ ] Do Foo
     ```

-If a Text subtask seems to require its own subtasks, you MUST:

-1. Create a new Task issue for this subtask.
-1. Replace the Text subtask with a link to the issue.
+If a Text subtask seems to require its own subtasks, a new Task issue MUST be created for this subtask.
+The Text subtask MUST then be replaced with a link to the new issue.

 For each Text subtask that was worked on, there MUST be evidence of the work.

-- You MUST apply one of these rules that best matches your case:
+One of these rules MUST be applied as best matches the case:

-  - If the subtask was worked on in a (merged) PR, you MUST provide a link to the PR.
+- If the subtask was worked on in a (merged) PR, a link to the PR MUST be provided.
-  - If the subtask requires making a decision, you MUST provide GitHub usernames of the decision-makers, (a link to) the decision, and reasoning behind the decision.
+- If the subtask requires making a decision, GitHub usernames of the decision-makers, a link to the decision, and the reasoning behind the decision MUST be provided.
-  - If the subtask is about producing or updating an artifact, you MUST provide a (perma)link to that (updated) artifact.
+- If the subtask is about producing or updating an artifact, a (perma)link to that (updated) artifact MUST be provided.
-  - If the subtask was completed for some reason, you MUST provide that reason.
+- If the subtask was completed for some other reason, that reason MUST be provided.

-- You MUST write evidence in one of these formats:
+Evidence MUST be written in one of these formats:

 - In parentheses after the Text subtask.
 - In a sublist under the Text subtask.

-When a subtask is completed, you MUST tick the subtask checkbox in the Subtask list.
+When a subtask is completed, the subtask checkbox in the Subtask list MUST be ticked.

 Example of a Subtask list: